• Skip to primary navigation

 Jump to Recipe Print Recipe

 This is the best lavender mint lemonade recipe!
-It's so easy to make and is the perfect refreshing drink for summer.
-Made with lemon juice, lavender and mint leaves this healthy cocktail or mocktail is perfect for picnics, barbecues, tailgates and cookouts!
+It's so easy to make and is the perfect refreshing drink for spring and summer.
+Made with lemon juice, lavender, and mint leaves, this healthy cocktail or mocktail is perfect for picnics, barbecues, tailgates and cookouts!

 Why you will love this recipe:

-• It's great to serve any time but is especially perfect for picnics, barbecues, cookouts and tailgates.
+• This lavender mint lemonade punch is great to serve any time but is especially perfect for picnics, barbecues, cookouts, game days, and tailgates.

-• Don't have lavender?
-No worries, make blueberry mint lemonade instead or apple cider vinegar lemonade instead!
+Don't have lavender?
+No worries, make blueberry mint lemonade, or apple cider vinegar lemonade instead.

-• Lavender - the star of this lemonade, lavender adds such a unique flavour and beautiful pink color to lavender pink lemonade.
+• Lavender flowers - lavender is the star of this lemonade.
+It adds a unique flavour and beautiful pink color to create lavender pink lemonade.
 You can use either fresh lavender flowers or dried lavender flowers for this homemade lemonade.
+Just be sure to use food grade lavender that doesn't have pesticides on it.

 • Mint leaves - fresh mint leaves help add a refreshing mint flavour to this mint lemonade.